sanjeev29/EVA-4/S12/PartA/README.md

-# Work on tiny-imagenet-200 Dataset
+# Work on tiny-imagenet-200 Dataset with ResNet18 Architecture

 ## Goals